 As soon as you have basic info about your audience, make sure you set clear goals you want to achieve with your content campaigns.
 Choose measurable goals you can easily track with Google Analytics or any other tool you plan to use.

-When you know to whom you are going to write and what you want to achieve, it will be much easier to create relevant and useful content for your audience.
+When you are aware of your target audience and what you want to achieve, it will be much easier to create relevant and useful content for your readers.

 When we talk about content, we usually refer to blog posts, eBooks, infographics, webinars and other valuable written sources of information, although blog articles and web content are usually seen as the content marketing basics.

-At this point, you already know whom you want to write to, what you want to achieve and how to best format your content.
+At this point, you are already aware of your target audience, what you want to achieve and how to best format your content.
 Now is the perfect time to dive into the core of content planning - a clear road-map to put you strategy into action.

-The easiest (and likely cheapest) way to plan is to use a spreadsheet (either Microsoft or Google) and fill it out with the following information:
+The easiest and most affordable way to plan is to use a spreadsheet (either Microsoft or Google) and fill it out with the following information:

 And finally, no matter which online marketing channel you choose, keep an eye on your competition.
 Go beyond copying what they do, but present yourself as a unique opportunity for your leads and customers.

 Researching and choosing a topic are good starting points.
 What you will do first depends mainly on what you already have - if you have selected a topic you want to write about, then the research part will focus on the specifics.
 On the other hand, if you are still not sure what to write about, you can get inspired by researching your competition.